HAC716C Fundamentals of Radioactivity (2 ECTS)

 • Description of radioactive decay phenomena

-• Notion of decay period
+• Concept of decay period

 • Concepts of radioelement and radionuclide